Frequently asked questions about English

 31. “So fun”; “a fun movie”:

 Sentences like “That was such fun” or “This is so much fun” are perfectly correct.
-But usages like “That was so fun” and “This is a fun movie” are frowned upon by usage experts.
+But usages like “That was so fun” and “This is a fun movie” are natural in speech but frowned upon by usage experts.

 Why?
 Because traditionally “fun” is a noun (a thing, as in “We had fun”), not an adjective.
-So you usually wouldn’t use it as a modifier (“We had a fun day”).
+So in formal English you usually wouldn’t use it as a modifier (“We had a fun day”).
 An exception would be when “fun” is a predicate nominative – a noun that follows a verb and modifies the subject (“This is fun”).
-Therefore, “fun” would be correct in a sentence like “Skiing is fun,” but not in one like “We had a fun day on the slopes.”
+Therefore, “fun” would be correct in a sentence like “Skiing is fun,” but questionable in one like “We had a fun day on the slopes.”

-For the same reason, the ubiquitous and annoying “so fun” is considered incorrect, but “so much fun” is not.
+For the same reason, the ubiquitous “so fun” is considered excessively casual, but “so much fun” is impeccable.
 If you mentally substitute another noun, like “entertainment,” you can see why.
 You wouldn’t say “so entertainment,” but you could say “so much entertainment.”
 Similarly you could say “This is entertainment” (predicate nominative).

 But despite the language mavens, the use of “fun” as an adjective is so common nowadays that someday it will undoubtedly become accepted.